k-gerner/Game-Pigeon-Solvers/Gomoku AI/README.md

 - Each move on the board is color-coded to make it easier to distinguish between friendly and enemy pieces.
 - The most recently played move is highlighted slightly grey.
 - If you want to be able to recreate the current board upon relaunching the program, you can press `p` at the input move prompt, and you will be given the Python code needed to replicate the board from start.
 You can copy and paste this code into the `createGameBoard` function in `gomoku_client.py` after commenting the original code inside of that method.
 The next time you run the program, that board will be the starting board.
 - During the A.I. evaluation, a progress bar is shown for each depth of the search.
 This will display how far along the A.I. is with calculating the best move by giving a percentage as well as a fraction.
+It will also show you which depth it is currently searching.
 <img src="https://github.com/k-gerner/Game-Pigeon-Solvers/blob/master/Images/Gomoku/gomokuProgressBar.png" alt = "progress bar" width="50%">

 - Once the A.I. chooses a move, there are a few things printed out: